rafaelmaeuer/Asus-P8P67Pro-Hackintosh/readme.md

 #### Sanity Checker

-The OpenCore configuration can be validated by uploading the `config.plist` to https://opencore.slowgeek.com/ in order to perform a sanity check.
+The OpenCore configuration can be validated by uploading the `config.plist` to [OpenCore Sanity Checker](https://opencore.slowgeek.com/) in order to perform a sanity check.
 It helps to find problems in the configuration and to optimize the setup.

 #### Default Boot Option